 Since I wanted my tattoo on the side of my left arm, I had to lie down on my stomach the whole time he was working on it.
 When he put some petroleum jelly on the area and the machine started running I felt my heart thundered inside my chest.
 Yes, I was nervous!
 Alain seemed to have felt it so he told me to just relax and breathe easy.
 The jitters soon left me when I felt the pressure of the needle on my skin.

 So how did it feel like?
 Well, imagine being bitten by thousands of ants, that’s how it is.
-It is painful but tolerable.
-At least not the kind that would generate tears, and yeah you get used to it.
-Unfortunately the design that I wanted was not an easy job.
+It’s painful but tolerable, at least not the kind that would generate tears, and yeah you get used to it.
+Unfortunately, the design that I wanted was not an easy job.
 I had to endure the pain for over an hour.

 Then at last it was over.
 I got up, then Alain washed my tat with water.
 One of the boys in the shop came over with a mirror so I could have a better look of my tat.
 It looked gorgeous!
 The pain was so worth it!
 Alain did one hell of a job.